 The City of Rogers is part of one of the fastest growing regions in America, Northwest Arkansas.
-Northwest Arkansas is headquarters for three Fortune 500 companies--Wal-Mart, Tyson Foods, and JB Hunt Trucking.
-It is also home to the University of Arkansas, a recognized research institution and academic excellence.
+Northwest Arkansas is headquarters for three Fortune 500 companies--Wal-Mart, Tyson Foods, and JB Hun Trucking.
+It is also home to many companies that sell products to Wal-Mart.
+The University of Arkansas, a recognized research institution and academic excellence is located in Fayetteville, one of the major cities comprising the Northwest Arkansas Metropolitan area.
 Beaver Lake provides swimming, boating, kayaking/canoeing, fishing, water sports, and hunting amenities with 487 miles of shoreline.
 Northwest Arkansas is also home to the Ozark Mountains.

 The City is a well-developed community providing affordable housing, expanding employment opportunities, supporting new and existing businesses, and enhancing neighborhood vitality.
 The City also has neighborhoods with poverty.
-There are 12 census tracts within the City limits of Rogers with seven of those tracts having low-mod areas (LNMAS) where lot to low-moderate income of the residents range from 51% to 71%.
+There are 12 census tracts within the City limits of Rogers with seven of those tracts having low-mod areas (LNMAS).
+These areas range from 51% to 71% low income.

-The Community Development Block Grant (CDBG) projects proposed for 2020 will have an impact on many residents of Rogers.
+The Community Development Block Grant (CDBG) projects proposed for 2021 will have an impact on many residents of Rogers.
 The housing projects will benefit low and moderate-income persons and prevent or eliminate slum or blight conditions.
 The service and facility projects will benefit low to low-moderate-income persons and special populations to include the elderly and physically and disabled/handicapped persons.